 All vehicle owners have to deal with repairs at some point and it’s often in winter when adverse conditions put extra strain on your vehicle.
 Getting the proper extended car warranty can alleviate the financial burden of car repairs—especially those requiring thousands to fix.

 An Endurance auto warranty provides peace of mind, knowing you have the most comprehensive protection on the market.
 We take care of everything, dealing directly with the mechanic and making sure you have substitute transportation, among other benefits that can be used right away.

-Plus, get access to one year of the Endurance Elite Membership for free—giving you lots of extra benefits like key fob replacement, tire repair/replacement, $250 in discount vouchers, and much more.
+Plus, get access to one year of the Endurance Elite Membership for free—giving you tons of everyday driving benefits.
 You can compare warranty protection plans and request a free, no-obligation quote below.
-Explore more tips and resources in our Learning Center.